c-razo/Cloud-Freedom/docs/security.md

   - Include a mix of uppercase and lowercase letters, numbers, and special characters.
 - Use a password manager like **Bitwarden** or **1Password** to generate and store passwords.

+> 📷 **Add Screenshot Here**: Show a password manager generating a secure password.

 ### **2. Avoid Default Accounts**
 - Avoid using default usernames like `admin`.
 - Create unique usernames for all users.

+> 📷 **Add Screenshot Here**: Include a screenshot of the user creation page in Nextcloud.

 ---